yahsiba/takehome-angular/README.md

 # takehome-angular
-technical assessment
-main repo is in the angular-ecommerce folder
+Main repository with code to host website and its information is in angular-ecommerce folder.